 The Conecuh National Forest stands as one of Alabama’s finest birding sites, and is a prized part of the Alabama Birding Trail system.
 It is productive and reliable for some of our rarest and most sought-after birds, and should be considered one of the state’s premier birding destinations – in the same league as Wheeler National Wildlife Refuge, Lake Guntersville, and Dauphin Island.

-From Andalusia in Covington County (fuel, food, and lodging available), proceed south on US 29 for 11.2 miles.
+Directions: From Andalusia in Covington County (fuel, food, and lodging available), proceed south on US 29 for 11.2 miles.
 Take the left fork onto AL 137 and continue for approximately 4 miles to enter the Conecuh National Forest.
-The vast acreage is accessed by a network of roads, some paved, (AL 137 runs north-south, US 29 runs east-west) or county roads (CR 4 and CR 24 run east-west). some not.
+The vast acreage is accessed by a network of roads, some paved, (AL 137 runs north-south, US 29 runs east-west) or county roads (CR 4 and CR 24 run east-west).